ultralytics/ultralytics/docs/en/modes/train.md

 | `dropout`         | `0.0`    | Dropout rate for regularization in classification tasks, preventing overfitting by randomly omitting units during training.                                                                                          |
 | `val`             | `True`   | Enables validation during training, allowing for periodic evaluation of model performance on a separate dataset.                                                                                                     |
 | `plots`           | `False`  | Generates and saves plots of training and validation metrics, as well as prediction examples, providing visual insights into model performance and learning progression.                                             |

+??? info "Fractional Values for AutoBatching"

+    Setting `batch=-1` estimates the batch size using a conservative amount of GPU memory to try to avoid an out of memory (OOM) error.
+For a more control on the GPU memory allocation for AutoBatch, it's possible to use a fractional value `(0.0, 1.0)`, such as `0.85` to target a higher fractional use of the total available GPU memory.
+Of course this runs the risk of causing an OOM error, but provides a means for more control on how the AutoBatch estimates the batch size for training.

 ## Augmentation Settings and Hyperparameters